Niyi Osundare

-Niyi Osundare is a leading African poet, dramatist, linguist, and literary critic.
-Born on March 12, 1947, in Ikere-Ekiti, Nigeria, his poetry is influenced by the oral poetry of his Yoruba culture, which he capaciously hybridizes with other poetic traditions of the world, including African American, Latin American, Asian, and European.
+Niyi Osundare is a Nigerian poet, dramatist, linguist, and literary critic.
+Born on 12 March 1947, in Ikere-Ekiti, Nigeria, his poetry is influenced by the oral tradition of his Yoruba culture, which he hybridizes with other poetic traditions of the world, including African-American, Latin American, Asian, and European.

-Osundare is a champion of free speech and his creative and critical writings are closely associated with political activism, decolonization, black internationalism, and the environment.
-He is the recipient of numerous prizes, including the Association of Nigerian Authors (ANA) Poetry Prize, the Commonwealth Poetry Prize, the Tchicaya U Tam'si Poetry Prize, and the ANA/Cadbury Poetry Prize (twice).
-In 1991, Osundare became the first Anglophone African poet to win the Noma Award (Africa's most prestigious book award), and in 1998, he was awarded the Fonlon/Nichols Prize for his "excellence in literary creativity combined with significant contributions to Human Rights in Africa."
-In 2014, he was admitted to the National Order of Merit, his country's highest honor for intellectual distinction and creative achievement.
-Osundare is Emeritus Distinguished Professor of English at the University of New Orleans.

 Family and education

 Osundare gained degrees in English at the University of Ibadan (BA), the University of Leeds (MA), and York University, Canada (PhD, 1979).
 Previously professor (from 1989) and Head of English (1993–97) at the University of Ibadan, he became professor of English at the University of New Orleans in 1997.
-Osundare has a wife, Kemi, and three children, two girls and a son who still lives in Nigeria.
-His deaf daughter is the reason Niyi settled in the United States.
-She could not go to school in Nigeria so they found a school in the U.S. for her, and moved so as to be closer to her.
-He has been used in many schools as an example of a poet.
+Osundare has a wife, Kemi, and three children.